What is a Prolactin Test?

 Frequently Asked Questions

-A prolactin level test is used to diagnose a prolactinoma (a type of tumor in the pituitary gland) and assist in determining the reason of a woman's menstrual irregularity and infertility.
+A prolactin level test is used to diagnose a prolactinoma (a type of tumour in the pituitary gland) and assist in determining the reason for a woman's menstrual irregularity and infertility.
 Assist in determining the source of a man's low-sex desire and erectile dysfunction.

 A high level of prolactin inhibits the synthesis of the hormones estrogen and testosterone.
 In females, too much prolactin can potentially prevent the release of an egg during the menstrual cycle (anovulation).
 Too much prolactin in guys can also contribute to reduced sperm production and bone deterioration (osteoporosis)